manish-kumar1/threadpool/README.md

 ## Scheduling algorithm

   Threadpool has a helper scheduler class, which can be configured with specific/configurable scheduling algorithm when created.
-  These scheduling functions assign/arrange worker threads to task queues according to the programmed logic.
-One can create create their own scheduling rules to maximize throughput or needs.

 # Task type
   There are two class of tasks, simple_task and priority_task.
 Priority tasks are arranged by its priority and executed accordingly,